JereKuusela/valheim-item_stand_all_items/publish/README.md

 The legacy attaching uses the first children.
 This means the whole is never returned but the attached item may miss some parts of the model.

 # Changelog

+- v1.7
+	- Adds the missing config lock setting to the config sync.

 - v1.6
 	- Adds config syncing (if installed server side).